jocosocial/twitarr/rest_documentation.md

 ### GET /api/v2/seamail

-Gets the User's seamail (Not the messages contained within, just the subject, etc)
+Gets the User's seamail metadata (Not the messages contained within, just the subject, etc)

 #### Requires